 Atlantic Canada has a range of groups providing early-stage equity investment, whether they are angel groups, venture capital funds, or a hybrid of the two.
 There is now at least one early stage investment group operating in each Atlantic Province.
 The regional seed-stage investor, Build Ventures, announced the initial close of its second fund in late 2019.
-The investment community will continue to evolve in coming years with the launch of such groups as the Atlantic Women's Venture Fund.
+The investment community will continue to evolve in coming years with the development of such groups as the Atlantic Women's Venture Fund.

 Click on the logo for more information on each organization.